Warkanlock/warkanlock.github.io/_posts/2022-01-10-how-to-deploy-on-fantom.md

 ---
 layout: post
-title: "How To Deploy Smart Contracts On Fantom"
+title: "How to deploy smart contracts on Fantom"
 description: "A quick guide on how to build and deploy smart contracts into the Fantom Network"
 date: 2022-01-10 12:00:00 -0300
 categories: programming fantom